DIVER: Reinforced Diffusion Breaks Imitation Bottlenecks in End-to-End Autonomous Driving: Experiments

 \subsection{Visualization}

-As shown in Figure~\ref{fig:vis}, we present a qualitative comparison between DiffusionDrive and our proposed DIVER in representative turning scenarios.
-DIVER produces a broader spread of trajectories that better capture diverse driving intentions.
-This highlights its ability to overcome the limitations of imitation learning, which often leads to conservative and mode-collapsed behaviors
+\textbf{Visualization of Planning Behaviors.} As shown in Figures \ref{fig:vis_navsim} and \ref{fig:vis_b2d}, we present a qualitative comparison among DiffusionDrive, SparseDrive, and our proposed DIVER in representative turning scenarios.
+DIVER generates a broader spread of trajectories, effectively capturing diverse driving intentions.
+This demonstrates its capability to overcome the limitations of imitation learning, which often results in conservative and mode-collapsed behaviors.

+\textbf{Visualization Failure Case of DIVER.} As shown in Figure~\ref{fig:vis_b2d_failure_case}, we visualize typical long-tail scenario (e.g., nighttime driving) where DIVER may fail, highlighting the remaining challenges under low-visibility and rare conditions.
+These failures suggest that richer uncertainty-aware modeling and stronger long-tail supervision (e.g., targeted data augmentation or curriculum training on rare scenarios) are needed to further improve robustness in such safety-critical settings.